iklobato/shodan_rtsp/README.md

   - [ ] Add integration with Discord.
   - [ ] Add integration with Slack.
   - [ ] Add integration with Twitter.
+- Interface
+  - [ ] Create a web interface for the application.